cboulanger/bibliograph/doc/dev/readme.md

 executes a previous version of the code.
 If you experience this, execute `pnpm run services:apache:restart`, which restarts Apache and will force it to use the new state (Using docker-sync might fix the problem - see to-do below).

-## To do
- - Use [docker-sync](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html) instead of mounted volumes.